wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

     **Getting Visual Studio Code**

-      VSCode is the IDE (Integrated Development Environment) that is used for 2019 and beyond.
+      VS Code is the IDE (Integrated Development Environment) that is used for 2019 and beyond.
 It needs to be installed on any development computer.
       It can be downloaded here: https://code.visualstudio.com.